Shape Constraints in Symbolic Regression using Penalized Least Squares: Shape Constraints in Symbolic Regression

 Using $f(r) = r^2$, the parameter identification subproblem, \ie, \eqref{eq:SR-problem-with-shape-constraints} with the model~$m$ fixed, becomes a constrained least-squares problem.
 Despite the relevance of this problem class in many industrial and academic fields, we were unable to find an appropriate open-source implementation of a constrained least-squares problem solver.

 We therefore employ a penalty approach.
-Given a model with parameters~$p$, we measure the total violation of the constraints in terms of the $\ell_2$-squared penalty, \ie,
+Given a model~$m$ with parameters~$p$, we measure the total violation of the \ac{SC} in terms of the $\ell_2$-squared penalty, \ie,

-These values represent the extent to which the constraints are violated at the points of evaluation.
-Notice that the constraint evaluation points $X^1, \ldots, X^C$ are the same for each constraint in \eqref{eq:constraint-violation}.
+where $k$ are the different \ac{SC} and $C$ are the points they are evaluated on.
+These values represent the extent to which the \ac{SC} are violated at the points of evaluation.
+Notice that the \ac{SC} evaluation points $X^1, \ldots, X^C$ are the same for each \ac{SC} in \eqref{eq:constraint-violation}.
 This is merely for the sake of notational convenience.
-In our implementation, we allow the constraint evaluation points to be different for each component $h_k$ and $g_k$ of the constraint functions.
+In our implementation, we allow the \ac{SC} evaluation points to be different for each component $h_k$ and $g_k$ of the \ac{SC} functions.

-During the parameter identification step in our algorithm, we minimize a weighted sum of the loss and the constraint violation \eqref{eq:constraint-violation}.
+During the parameter identification step in our algorithm, we minimize a weighted sum of the loss and the \ac{SC} violation \eqref{eq:constraint-violation}.
 In order to keep the computational expense limited, we work with a fixed penalty parameter.
 We use the \namemd{Newton} implementation of the \julia library \namemd{Optim.jl} (see \cite{MogensenRiseth:2018:1}) for this purpose.
-First- and second-order derivatives of the loss as well as the constraints are provided through the algorithmic differentation package \namemd{ForwardDiff.jl} (see \cite{RevelsLubinPapamarkou:2016:1}).
-This is an essential distinction from \cite{KubalikDernerBabuska:2020:1}, where Monte-Carlo-based multiobjective local search is used for parameter fitting.
+First- and second-order derivatives of the loss as well as the \ac{SC} are provided through the algorithmic differentiation package \namemd{ForwardDiff.jl} (see \cite{RevelsLubinPapamarkou:2016:1}).
+This is an essential distinction from \cite{KubalikDernerBabuska:2020:1}, where Monte-Carlo-based multi-objective local search is used for parameter fitting.
 Gradient-based approaches, where available, often outperform non-deterministic approaches (see \cite{MartinsNing:2021:1}).

-With the parameter values optimized, there are at least two distinct ways for an evolutionary algorithm to take into account the amount of constraint violation encountered in a particular model.
+With the parameter values optimized, there are at least two distinct ways for an evolutionary algorithm to take into account the amount of \ac{SC} violation encountered in a particular model.
 In so-called hard-constrained approaches, candidate models are removed from the population in case they are infeasible.
-By contrast, soft-constrained approaches incorporate constraint violations through one or several additional objectives.
-Hard constraints may lead to a loss of diversity in the population, which is essential for evolutionary algorithms, while soft constraints allow to improve upon the candidate in later generations.
+By contrast, soft-constrained approaches incorporate \ac{SC} violations through one or several additional objectives.
+Hard constraints may lead to a loss of diversity in the population, which is essential for evolutionary algorithms, while soft \ac{SC} allow to improve upon the candidate in later generations.

 Haider~et~al.\ compared hard- and soft-constrained approaches and found no statistically significant differences between them (see \cite{HaiderOlivettiDeFrancaBurlacuKronberger:2021:1}).
 We therefore choose to implement a soft-constrained approach, where the two terms in \eqref{eq:constraint-violation} are added to form a single additional objective.